-The tricep dip not only develops and defines your tricep muscles, biceps and shoulders but also works the core.
-This exercise can be performed with any stable, sturdy surface.
+This move not only develops and defines your tricep muscles, biceps and shoulders but also works your core.
+This exercise can be performed with any stable and sturdy surface.

 - Begin seated on a chair (or bed, sofa or bench).
 Place your hands on the edge and under your glutes, directly below your shoulders.
 Ensure your fingers are facing forwards.

 - Shift your glutes forwards and off the chair with your legs straight or slightly bent out in front of you